 Therefore, things were different in the next state campaign.
 Ms. Hunt worked to ensure the law would require temperance instruction be given to all students in Michigan.38 One provision required schools to teach the harmful physical effects of alcohol.
 Another required teachers to pass a test on the effects of alcohol.
 The Michigan law, passed in 1883, became a model for laws in other states.39

 Mary Hunt’s Leadership

 Ms. Hunt proved to be a brilliant strategist and leader.
 State prohibition laws had not been faring well.
 Temperance could be a political minefield capable of destroying a politician.
 Prohibition of alcohol was an issue that shook state politics in the 19th century.
 Even politicians in favor of temperance didn’t want to alienate voters by proscribing drink.

 Children, however, were another matter.
-By the turn of the century every state and territory had laws mandating the teaching of the evils of alcohol.
-Many of these laws were more specific and binding than legislation on any other branch of the curriculum.
-(40)
+By the turn of the century every state and territory had laws mandating teaching the evils of alcohol.
+Many of these laws were more specific and binding than laws on any other branch of the curriculum.40

-However, many of the compulsory laws were still not strong enough to suit Mary Hunt.
+However, Mary Hunt was displeased that many of the compulsory laws were still not strong enough.
 Even while she was pressing some states to enact legislation, she was waging campaigns to strengthen existing laws.
 For example, due to Ms. Hunt’s continued efforts, Vermont’s easily evaded 1882 legislation was amended in 1886.
 Even the model Michigan act was amended to include the same provisions as the revised Vermont law.
 (41) From there, Ms. Hunt carried the amendment fight on to other states.

 Not surprisingly, many school officials were unsympathetic or resistant to outside interference.
 An Ohio temperance activist complained that “school examiners, school boards and school superintendents are, many of them, indifferent to the law-ignore it-and are not dismissed.”
 She observed that “no law will enforce itself.”
 (42)